Skip to content

 Of the seven saves that young Union goalkeeper Andrew Rick made in Wednesday’s big 5-1 win at New York City FC, the one that made the top 10 plays on ESPN’s SportsCenter might not have been his best.

-It was a big one, no doubt: a leap backward in the 66th minute to palm away Mounsef Bakrar’s chip shot attempt from 12 yards and push the ball just far enough wide of the nearest post.
+It was a big one, no doubt: a leap backward in the 66th minute to palm away Mounsef Bakrar’s chip shot attempt from 12 yards and push the ball just far enough wide of the near post.
 But the stop that sent the biggest message about the 18-year-old’s potential might have been his first of the night, in the 30th minute.

-Tayvon Gray had floated a tidy cross over Kai Wagner and Jakob Glesnes, and it landed right on cue for Keaton Parks to hit one-time from just outside the six-yard box.
+Tayvon Gray had floated a tidy cross over Kai Wagner and Jakob Glesnes, and it landed right on cue for Keaton Parks to hit a one-timer from just outside the six-yard box.
 Rick dove low in an instant and snuffed the play out, falling on the ball without giving up a rebound.
-It was the kind of play a goalkeeper makes on instinct, having time only to react, not think.
+It was the kind of play a goalkeeper makes on instinct, with time only to react, not think.
 And while Rick got a little lucky that Parks shot right at him, it was luck that Rick made for himself with his agility and athleticism.

 » READ MORE: Union’s attack and defense roar to life in 5-1 rout of New York City FC at Yankee Stadium

-“A lot of goalkeeping is just kind of instinct,” Rick said during practice Friday. “[At] that moment, I’m thinking, make myself as big as possible.
+“A lot of goalkeeping is just kind of instinct,” Rick said during practice Friday. “[At] that moment, I’m thinking, ‘Make myself as big as possible.’
 I’m a little fortunate that he hits it straight at me, but you can’t really train too much of that sort of stuff — just try and make yourself as big as possible.”

 Forced to grow up fast